thednp/vite-vanjs-svg/README.md

 ## Acknowledgments
-* [vanjs-converter](https://github.com/vanjs-org/converter) - For the excellent SVG to VanJS conversion, it's faster than SVGO;
-* [JSON5](https://json5.org/) - For conversion of the SVG attributes to the object we use to set component attributes;
+* [vanjs-converter](https://github.com/vanjs-org/converter) - For the first prototype version of the plugin;
 * [vite-plugin-svgr](https://github.com/pd4d10/vite-plugin-svgr) - For inspiration on the plugin architecture.